 When a website is breached this site often shows a certificate error.
 When you encounter an error like this on a website close it and try again at a later stage.
 Never submit any information to a website giving certificate errors.

-If you have important files do not store this as plain text but encrypt this.
+If you have important files do not store this as plain text but encrypt this and store it somewhere safe (BACKUPS!).
 Lots of free encryption tools are found within your operating system or the internet.
 Software like VeraCrypt is not hard to use but very secure.
+Also try storing it on several locations (Flash drive, hard drive, etc.).

 A paper wallet can be a good way to secure funds long-term if done correctly.
 Create a wallet on a air gapped machine (never been connected to the internet), print the keys, store funds on the wallet and store the private keys in a safe place.